design + direction + producing + writing

 I began my professional career at Disney, in special event costume design which covered parades and shows that were personalized according to the audiences, as opposed to long standing shows where the audience was essentially the same every night.
 This was the dawn of participatory theater in the late 1990's.

 The training at Disney gave me a lot of groundwork in organizational management for productions.
-As a result, I've specialized in the unusual, high concept/thematic, challenging projects and my efforts to do what every it took to help get a show up bled from costuming over into all areas of production, from sponsorship, to casting, to producing, directing and writing.
+As a result, I've specialized in the unusual, stylized, challenging projects.
+I can do almost anything from costuming, to casting, producing, directing and writing.

 founder, programatic and theatrical writer, artistic/creative director, illustrator, costume and product designer

 Lola's Lab offered a range of theatrical immersive programming.
-Over 40 original plays were presented paired with arts curriculum that allowed the audience to participate in the story, breaking the fourth wall. in For 7 years Lola's Lab offered live programs and over the last 5 we began to experiment with immersive video and podcasts called Heroes of Imagination.
+I wrote over 40 original plays were presented paired with arts curriculum that allowed the audience to participate in the story, breaking the fourth wall. in For 7 years Lola's Lab offered live programs and over the last 5 we began to experiment with licensing our curriculum, and producing immersive video and podcasts called Heroes of Imagination.

 VSA Arts, Kennedy Center